-Clicking the Launch button the application will download once (and updated automatically as updates are available on the server).
-When download is completed and after some seconds the following splash screen appears that requests from the user to provide the login credentials.
+CIRP can be launched via the executable (when deployed as client server) or a link to a Web Browser (in Web Start mode).
+After some seconds the following splash screen appears that requests from the user to provide the login credentials.

-Figure 11: CIRP login screen
+Figure 10: CIRP Splash screen